How to Choose an Immersion Blender That’s Right for You

 Yep!
 This tool is also known as a stick blender or a wand blender.
 (We love that last moniker because the machine works like magic!)

 Immersion Blender vs. Traditional Blender

 The first thing to consider is if you’ll be using the immersion blender to replace a countertop blender.
-Immersion blenders and lighter, easier to clean and take up much less room in the kitchen than a classic blender, but many models aren’t as powerful.
+Immersion blenders are lighter, easier to clean and take up less room in the kitchen than a classic blender, but many models aren’t as powerful.

-Though many immersion blenders market themselves as having the capability to crush ice, we’ve found that traditional blenders are best for this task.
+Though many immersion blenders market themselves as having the capability to crush ice, we’ve found that traditional blenders like this are best for that task.
 An immersion blender with a strong motor will be able to cut through frozen fruit, but not rock-hard surfaces like ice cubes.

 Cord vs. Cordless